Why This Lemon Curd Works for Macarons – Non-Soggy Recipe.

 - Whisk using heatproof whisk as the mixture melts and combines

-- Pour the curd into a clean container and leave to cool completely before covering and refrigerating
+- Pour the curd into a clean heatproof container and leave to cool completely before covering and refrigerating

 - Lemon Meringue Pie